web-design-weekly/campaign-monitor-dashboard/README.txt

 Added settings link to plugins page
 Added support link to plugins page
 Adjusted wording of authentication UI
+Adding forms to your Sste with shortcode
+Added total subscribers shortcode

 = 1.0.8 =
 Readme